shstrophies/SHSTrophies/README.md

   - Refine search results page

   - figure out which cropping attribute to use

-  - cut out search bar dots

   - eventually add an 'info page' so ppl see the history of the app, instructions on how to use it, etc.

   - remove dots on search bar

   - look into back buttons

+  - create a footer for a icon to the credits page

+  - add question mark to search bar with search options

+  - adjust search page and tapping onto the card pages

 ___________________________________________________
 ### Torrens/Leadership Kids